chiya12882/chiya12882/README.md

 ## Anshika Gupta
 #### Hello, :blush:

  I am Anshika Gupta.
-I am interested in Web Development.
+Interested in Web Development.
 Always Excited to learn new things.
  * 🌱 I’m currently learning **Web Development**.
  * 📫 ***How to reach me:*** Contact me on mail anshig674@gmail.com
  * :smiley: ***Pronouns:*** You can give one.